-History of the Ethiopian Orthodox Tewahido Church Homepage
+History of the Ethiopian Orthodox Tewahedo Church Homepage

 This page is meant as a source of information for those interested in the history of the of the Ethiopian Orthodox Tewahido Church.

-The Coronation of the Virgin Mary by the Holy Trinity and Recieving the Covenant of Mercy (Kidane Meheret)
+The Coronation of the Virgin Mary by the Holy Trinity and Receiving the Covenant of Mercy (Kidane Meheret)

 Ethiopia is mentioned often in the Bible.
 The wife of Moses is said to have been an Ethiopian, and Ethiopians

 claim the Queen of Sheba as their own.
 She is said to have returned from Jerusalem pregnant with the son

 of King Solomon, and this son, later Emperor Menelik I, would found the dynasty that would rule

 Ethiopia for most of it's history to the 1970's.
 The first person baptized into the Christian faith in the